Top Republicans in Senate race clash in debate

 Laxalt and Brown offered similar answers when it came to many of the policy questions asked by the debate’s moderators, Newsmakers host Sam Shad and Las Vegas Review-Journal columnist Victor Joecks.

-Both said they would not support amnesty for undocumented immigrants in any circumstances, believe the filibuster should remain in the U.S. Senate, and both described themselves as “pro-life,” when it comes to abortions.
+Both said they would not support amnesty for undocumented immigrants in any circumstances, both believe the filibuster should remain in the U.S. Senate and both described themselves as “pro-life” when it comes to abortions.

 But both candidates also did their fair share of side-stepping.